cepalium/cepalium.github.io/_posts/2019-09-22-travemuende.md

 title: Travemünde
 ---

-A spontaneous trip while in Lübeck.
-Refreshing moments.
+I made a spontaneous trip to Travemünde while in Lübeck, while I was visiting Hamburg.
+It is the first beach and sea I went in Europe.
+Beautiful and refreshing blue sea-water.

 {% include image.html url="/assets/pics/travemuende-1.jpg" description="Travemünde Meer" %}